santoshmirashe/innovaite-email-claim-automation/README.md

-# 📧 Innovaite Email Claim Automation
+# 📧 Email Claim Automation

 An AI-powered Spring Boot application that automates **insurance claim creation** by reading incoming emails, extracting claim-related details using an **Azure AI Foundry agent**, and integrating with backend claim APIs.